Skip to main content

 Realized Account Balance

 Your total closed profit or loss since the current level began.
-This is the number that drives your evaluation.
+This is the number that decides whether you pass.

 • Updates only when a position is fully or partially closed